 Emotional Intelligence is Attractive

-Meeting new people, especially for introverts, is never simple and easy.
-It can get even more complicated when romance is involved.
+Meeting new people—especially for introverts—is never simple or easy.
+It can get more complicated when romance is involved.
 If you have ever been left alone with strangers at a social function or had an awkward first date, you know this.
 Here is how emotional intelligence, and learning conversations that attract people, will help you with your social and romantic life.

 Attracting the Right People

 Are you picking friends or romantic partners for all the wrong reasons?
 If you don't understand and regulate your emotions, feelings such as insecurity, boredom, lust and jealousy can get you mixed up with the wrong crowd.
-Have you ever felt peer pressured into doing things you didn't want to or started acting out of character?
-Have you ever dated someone who seemed great "on paper" but didn't deliver the real goods and fulfill you emotionally?
+Have you ever felt pressured by your peers into doing things you didn't want to or started acting out of character?
+Have you ever dated someone who seemed great 'on paper' but didn't deliver the real goods and fulfill you emotionally?
 Having a high EQ allows you to resolve those emotions and make healthy choices for who to invite into your life.